 WOMEN'S FIRST DIVISION FOOTBALL LEAGUES

 Atlético Madrid won again the Iberdrola League (current Primera Iberdrola) in the 2018/2019 season while FC Barcelona reached the final of the Champions League.
 Both clubs are continuing to expand onto the European scene.
 The final leap, winning a continental title, is drawing ever closer.
-The big clubs, like Wolfsburg and Olympique Lyon, have increasing respect for the Spanish teams.
+The big clubs, like Wolfsburg and Olympique Lyon, have increasing respect for Spanish teams with each season.

 KEYS TO THE RISE OF THE IBERDROLA WOMEN'S FOOTBALL LEAGUE

-There are several factors to explain the increased visibility of the Iberdrola League:
+There are several factors to explain the increased visibility of the Primera Iberdrola:

-- The players' skill levels are increasing, with star signings like that of the superstar Lieke Martens by Barcelona, the Swedish international Kosovare Asllani for the CD Tacón or the Dutch goalkeeper Sari van Veenendaal, Golden Glove at the World Cup in France, for the Atlético de Madrid.
+- The players' skill levels are increasing, with exclusive signings like that of the superstar Lieke Martens by Barcelona, the Swedish international Kosovare Asllani for the CD Tacón or the Dutch goalkeeper Sari van Veenendaal, Golden Glove at the World Cup in France, for the Atlético de Madrid.

 - Sponsors, like Iberdrola, are becoming increasingly committed to women's football.